In any of your English subjects, there are always so many language features that are important to learn!

 Understanding how a text is constructed will unlock key points for analysis and discussion, boosting your English marks.
 Even better — understanding language features can enrich your skills in other subjects too.
 You might find yourself analysing primary and secondary sources in history better, or delving deeper into a scientific report.

 Whatever it is, understanding language features is a great skill to have.
 If you want to know more, you’re totally in the right place — keep reading for a comprehensive list!
+Our HSC English tutors can help you identify the perfect language features for your essay, so get in touch if you’re looking for guidance!

 A persuasive device is a type of language feature that expresses and supports an opinion, making it stand out.
 The following are some specific techniques.